w3c/mathml-docs/minimal-intent-core.md

 ## Others?
 I need to take another pass through the MathPlayer, MathCAT, and SRE rule sets to see if there are more cases where there is speech for an intent that doesn't match that which would be generated from the _name_@_hint_ `intent` syntax.
 This pass was based on the needs of the ClearSpeak speech style, something that MathPlayer, MathCAT, and SRE implement.

+# Internationalization
+A **major** question to resolve is: who/what is responsible for internationalization?

+In this proposal, I feel that for anything in core, AT is responsible for internationalization.
+For anything outside of core, it is the author's responsibility to use the appropriate language for intents.

+This approach may be controversial.
+The reason I take this approach is because when someone writes math, it is in the context of a document (textbook, homework, paper, ...).
+The reader is reading the math in the context/language of the document, so the author should be responsible for any speech that is not a default.

+Where I can see there might be controversy is for "common" notations not in core such as `absolute-value` and `set`.
+For example, if there is a \abs{x} macro, does the macro need to produce an `intent` value with `absolute-value` when the math is in an English language document and `valeur-absolue` in a French language document?
+Or should the AT be responsible for knowing that it needs to translate `absolute-value` into `valeur-absolue` if the user indicated their primary language is French?

+If the feeling is that AT is responsible for the translation, then how does AT know when to translate something?
+In higher level math, some concepts are always expressed in the language in which they were initially created.
+Does there need to be a list separate from the open list of intent names to translate?
+Does there need to be a column in the open list that says "translate this name"?
+Does the open list need to provide translations for lots of languages?

+Lots of questions to answer...